cityofaustin/demographics-home-initiative-reporting/README.md

 # HOME Initiative Demographic Data

-The City of Austin reports annually on a number of indicators relevant to the HOME Initiative.
-The Demographics and Data Division is responsible for providing up-to-date data at the census tract level for five demographic variables identified in the Uprooted report:
+This script loads and cleans demographic data used in the HOME Initiative annual report.
+The script produces data at the census tract level for five demographic variables identified as vulnerability indicators in the [Uprooted](https://sites.utexas.edu/gentrificationproject/austin-uprooted-report-maps/) report:

--   Indicator 1: Percent communities of color
+-   Percent communities of color

--   Indicator 2: Percent low income
+-   Percent low income

--   Indicator 3: Percent children living in poverty
+-   Percent children living in poverty

--   Indicator 4: Percent renters
+-   Percent renters

--   Indicator 5: Percent without a BA
+-   Percent without a BA

+More information can be found in [Appendix 3](https://sites.utexas.edu/gentrificationproject/files/2018/10/app3.pdf).